This all started when she walked across a rocky beach in 1974, and picked up a piece of an iceberg.

 She is Iceberg’s Editor-in-Chief.
-She earned the job thanks to decades of award-winning professional writing, editing, and communication.
-She’s an Associate Vice-President in that field at one of the top 5 universities in Canada.
-Internationally known and constantly in demand, she has plenty to keep her busy every day.
+She earned the job thanks to decades of award-winning professional writing, editing, and communication, including almost 20 years at the executive level in Canadian universities.
+Internationally known and in high demand, she has plenty to keep her busy every day.

 But Iceberg is her passion –– the dream she first held in her hands in 1974, which led her to a Math BSc, and a Masters in Journalism.
 She is Editor-In-Chief because she applies logic to emotion, understands stories, and knows how to remain focused in difficult times.